Aligned Financing

 The conventional financing story runs like this: you need capital, you take on investors, you give up equity, and somewhere down the line you plan for an exit.
 It's so standard that most entrepreneurs never question it.
 But the model carries hidden costs: to your company’s independence, its mission, and the ability to build for the long term.

-Since this is exactly what steward ownership is all about, it calls for alternative financing structures, ones that align with long term independence and purpose-orientation: steward ownership aligned financing.
+Since this is exactly what steward ownership is all about, it calls for alternative financing structures, ones that align with long term independence and purpose-orientation: steward ownership aligned financing (SOAF).
 It starts from a different premise: Capital can be separated from control.
 Investors can receive fair returns – through profit participation, subordinated loans, or non-voting shares – without gaining governance rights over the company's direction.
 The mission-orientation stays structurally protected, not just culturally aspirational.

 This isn't a niche workaround.
 Many companies around the world have raised meaningful capital this way — at growth stage, in transition, and in buyback situations.
 The resources here tell those stories and explain how the instruments work.